Memorex: History and evolution

-Established in 1961 in Silicon Valley, Memorex started by selling computer tapes, then added other media such as disk packs.
-The company then expanded into disk drives and other peripheral equipment for IBM mainframes.
+Established in 1961 in Silicon Valley, Memorex started by selling computer tapes, and then other media such as disk packs.
+The company later expanded into disk drives and other peripheral equipment for IBM mainframes.
 During the 1970s and into the early 1980s, Memorex was worldwide one of the largest independent suppliers of disk drives and communications controllers to users of IBM-compatible mainframes, as well as media for computer uses and consumers.
 The company's name is a portmanteau of "memory excellence".

 Memorex entered the consumer media business in 1971 and started the ad campaign, first with its "shattering glass" advertisements and then with a series of legendary television commercials featuring Ella Fitzgerald.
 In the commercials, she would sing a note that shattered a glass while being recorded to a Memorex audio cassette.
 The tape was played back and the recording also broke the glass, asking "Is it live, or is it Memorex?"
 This would become the company slogan which was used in a series of advertisements released through 1970s and 1980s.

-In 1982, Memorex was bought by Burroughs for its enterprise businesses; the company’s consumer business, a small segment of the company’s revenue at that time was sold to Tandy.
+In 1982, Memorex was bought by Burroughs for its enterprise businesses; the company's consumer business, a small segment of the company's revenue at that time was sold to Tandy.
 Over the next six years, Burroughs and its successor Unisys shut down, sold off or spun out the various remaining parts of Memorex.

 The computer media, communications and IBM end user sales and service organization were spun out as Memorex International.
 In 1988, Memorex International acquired the Telex Corporation becoming Memorex Telex NV, a corporation based in the Netherlands, which survived as an entity until the middle 1990s.
 The company evolved into a provider of information technology solutions including the distribution and integration of data network and storage products and the provision of related services in 18 countries worldwide.
 As late as 2006, several pieces existed as subsidiaries of other companies, see e.g., Memorex Telex Japan Ltd a subsidiary of Kanematsu or Memorex Telex (UK) Ltd. a subsidiary of EDS Global Field Services.

-Over time the Memorex consumer brand has been owned by Tandy, Handy Holdings and Imation.
+Over time the Memorex consumer brand has been owned by Tandy, Hanny Holdings and Imation.
 As of 2016, the Memorex brand is owned by Digital Products International (DPI).